SpiraMira/HybridMode-Public/README.md

 The effort to debug, test, patch, distribute and (ultimately) maintain all of this is hard and priceless...
 So be considerate and follow normal ettiquette when filing issues and problems.

-Please READ this entire page carefully before proceeding.
+ **Please READ this entire page carefully before proceeding.**

+**NOTE**: New versions compatible with the official 10.14.1 Mojave release are in the works.
+While it seemslike v1.1 will work with 10.14.1 (some brave souls have tested alreaady), I recommend that most of you wait for the official release ETA on or about November 5 2018.

 **NOTE**: Release v1.1 [here](https://github.com/SpiraMira/HybridMode-Public/releases) has full 32 bit support so they are now Universal "fat" binaries.
 Enjoy (Added a Light Mode screenshot of Steam as proof)